open-xml-templating/docxtemplater/docs/source/testing.rst

 Regression tests
 ----------------

-There are many regression tests, eg tests that are there to ensure that bugs that occured once will not appear again in the future.
+There are many regression tests, ie tests that are there to ensure that bugs that occured once will not appear again in the future.

 A good example of such a test is